The Best Insurance for Electricians & Electrical Contractors

 Electrician Liability Insurance (General Liability Insurance)

 The term electrician liability insurance simply refers to general liability insurance, which is the starting place for most businesses obtaining commercial insurance coverage.
 General liability policies most commonly cover bodily injury, property damage, and advertising injuries that others experience on an insured’s premises or as a result of the insured’s usual business operations.
-Notably, these policies do not cover claims affecting the insured’s employees and may not cover claims arising from the services or products the insured provides.
+Notably, these policies do not cover claims affecting the insured’s employees and generally exclude the cost to redo faulty work or replace a defective product.
+They also do not cover professional errors—such as a design mistake—which require professional liability insurance.

 The core components of a general liability policy are coverage for property damage and bodily injury; personal and advertising injury; and medical expenses.
-The first component covers legal fees and damages for claims where a policyholder’s negligence leads to another party’s physical, mental, or emotional injury or damage to their property.
+The first component covers legal fees and damages for claims where a policyholder’s negligence leads to another party’s physical injury, sickness, or disease, or damage to their property.
 The second extends coverage in cases where the personal or intellectual rights of another party have been violated through the actions of the policyholder.
 The third provides payment for medical bills if someone is injured on the policyholder’s premises or as a result of their business operations, regardless of negligence.

-Say you cut holes in the wrong place while installing a new electrical system at a customer’s house.
-The customer could potentially make a property damage claim for the cost to fix the hole that would be covered under a general liability policy.
+Say you accidentally strike a water pipe while installing a new electrical system at a customer’s house, causing a flood.
+The customer could make a property damage claim for the resulting water damage that would be covered under a general liability policy.
 Alternatively, if one of your workers is up on a ladder to install a light fixture and drops it, hitting a passerby, your business could face a bodily injury claim that may be covered under a general liability policy.

 Commercial Property Insurance

 Any business with a physical base of operations should have a commercial property insurance policy.
-Commercial property policies cover offices, storage spaces, and related structures, along with physical assets like furniture, inventory, and business equipment, when they are damaged as a result of perils established in the policy.
+Commercial property policies cover offices, storage spaces, and related structures, along with physical assets like furniture, inventory, and business equipment, when they are damaged at your primary business location as a result of perils established in the policy.
+However, standard commercial property insurance typically does not cover tools and equipment while they are in transit or at a job site.
+For mobile assets, electricians generally need inland marine insurance—often called a tools and equipment floater—to ensure protection outside of their fixed base of operations.

 Commercial property policies can commonly be obtained as part of a business owner’s policy, which also includes general liability coverage.
 However, commercial property insurance can also be purchased as a standalone product.
 Regardless of how you buy the policy, it’s important to understand which of your structures and property will be covered, what perils can be the source of a claim, and whether your property is valued based on replacement cost or actual cash value.